 The doctor will usually do a pelvic exam to feel for any inflammation or enlargement of the ovaries.
 He/she is also looking for any possible fluid in the abdomen.
 If ovarian cancer is at all a possibility, the doctor will advise further tests such as blood tests, scans of the pelvic area, and if necessary, biopsies of any suspicious areas, or a laparoscopic investigation.

 As always, it’s important not to panic about suspicious symptoms that could just as easily be a tummy ache!
 Knowing the symptoms of potentially dangerous female health conditions isn’t about causing paranoia and unnecessary worry, it’s about awareness of changes in your body, and understanding how to broach sensitive topics with your doctor.
 Stay vigilant when it comes to your health.

 Got questions about ovarian cancer symptoms?
 Head on over to our private Facebook group or drop us a note on Insta @itsyoppie.
-Don't forget that our personalised period subscription box can get organic tampons, pads, liners, and much more, delivered easily and regularly through your letterbox.
+Don't forget that our personalised period subscription box can get organic tampons, PMS supplements, and much more, delivered easily and regularly through your letterbox.
 That's one less thing to stress about.

 Subscribe To Our Newsletter

 © 2023 Yoppie is a registered trademark of YHPL Ltd

 Yoppie's supplements are not a substitute for a varied diet and healthy lifestyle and are not intended to diagnose, treat, or cure any disease.
 If you are pregnant, breastfeeding, have a medical condition or are under medical supervision, please consult with your doctor before taking any of our products.